purduesigbots/pros-docs/v5/api/cpp/rotation.rst

 get_position
 ~~~~~~~~~

-Get the Rotation sensor's current rotational position in tenths of degrees.
+Get the Rotation Sensor's current position in centidegrees

 This function uses the following values of ``errno`` when an error state is reached: